Trevor Sidney Wade: Fighter pilot

 Wade's luck held out during the final phase of the Battle of Britain.
 On 12 October he claimed one Bf 109E destroyed, one probable and one damaged.
-On 26 October he claimed one Bf 109 probable, on 29 October a Bf110 probable and on 26 November a Do 17 probable.
+On 26 October he claimed one Bf 109 probable, on 29 October a Bf 110 probable and on 26 November a Do 17 probable.
 On 2 December Wade was engaged in combat, he claimed one Bf 109E but yet again was hit by return fire forcing him to land at Gravesend.

 In June 1941 his combat tour was over and he was sent to join No. 123 Squadron at RAF Turnhouse, which at that time was assigned operational training duties..
 While there, he received notification that he had been awarded a Distinguished Flying Cross for his efforts during the first part of the war and achieving seven confirmed victories.
 The citation, published in the London Gazette on 15 July 1941, read:

 In September 1941 he was posted as a flight commander to No. 602 Squadron for what would be a short tour, because during a raid on the Marquise Shell factory, on 17 September, he received a wound which ended his career as a combat pilot.